 - Wide-based gait.
 Many children with ataxic CP walk with their legs spread apart as it creates a more stable base.
 This helps compensate for the lack of balance skills.

 - Speech difficulties.
-One of the most common speech irregularities in individuals with ataxic cerebral palsy is scanning speech (when they place unnecessary pauses in between syllables or unusually stress certain syllables)
+One of the most common speech irregularities in individuals with ataxic cerebral palsy is scanning speech (speaking in a monotone, sometimes breathy voice with unnecessary pauses in between syllables or unusual emphasis on certain syllables)

 - Shaky movements.
 Individuals with ataxic CP often experience intention tremors, which describe increased trembling when purposefully reaching for something.

 - Poor fine motor skills.
-Individuals with ataxic CP may struggle to perform tasks that require precision such as writing or picking up objects.
+Individuals with ataxic CP may struggle to perform tasks that require precision such as writing, typing or picking up objects.

 - Frequent falling.
-Due to poor balance, children with ataxic CP are prone to falling (especially when walking on uneven pavement).
+Due to poor balance, children with ataxic CP are prone to falling (especially when walking on uneven surfaces).

 - Abnormal eye movements.
 Ataxic cerebral palsy can also affect vision and eye movements, which can contribute to difficulties with balance and coordination.

 - Hypotonia.
-Some people with ataxic CP will experience low muscle tone, which can be observed through flaccid limbs.
-Lack of muscle tone makes it difficult to coordinate movements and generally results in greater energy expenditure.
+Some people with ataxic CP will experience low muscle tone, which can be observed through flaccid, relaxed body parts.
+Lack of muscle tone makes it difficult to coordinate movements and maintain unsupported positions, generally resulting in greater energy expenditure.

 - Trunk instability.
 Individuals with hypotonia may experience trunk instability and struggle to sit or stand for extended periods.